arbor-sim/arbor/doc/fileformat/nmodl.rst

     that you have about getting your NMODL files to work in Arbor.

 This page is a collection of NMODL rules for Arbor.
-It assumes that the reader alreay has a working knowledge of NMODL.
+It assumes that the reader already has a working knowledge of NMODL.

 Ions
 -----

 * Arbor recognizes ``na``, ``ca`` and ``k`` ions by default.
-Any new ions must be added explicitly in Arbor along with their default properties and valence (this can be done in the recipe or on a single cell model).
+Any new ions used in NMODL need to be explicitly added into Arbor along with their default properties and valence (this can be done in the recipe or on a single cell model).
   Simply specifying them in NMODL will not work.
 * The parameters and variables of each ion referenced in a ``USEION`` statement are available automatically to the mechanism.
 The exposed variables are: